-Reporters and photographers are allowed in visitor-approved areas and public pathways; but if you’re accompanied by someone in our Public Relations office, then we may let you explore just a bit more.
+- Reporters and photographers are allowed in visitor-approved areas and public pathways; but with some notice we may let you explore just a bit more.

 The Houston Zoo’s news media admission policy enables working media to become familiar with the Zoo’s various feature opportunities.
 We will consider requests as a professional courtesy on a case-by-case basis based upon the relevancy of each applicant’s news outlet and market.
-This courtesy is extended to active members of the news media only, not retired personnel.
+This courtesy is extended to active members of the news media only (reporters, producers, editors), not retired personnel.
 Please email your request to firstname.lastname@example.org.